Kinshasa Central Market

 The Kinshasa Central Market (French: Marché Central de Kinshasa, formerly Marché Publique), also known colloquially as Zando ya Monene or Zando in Lingala, is a marketplace located in Kinshasa, Democratic Republic of the Congo.
-Spanning approximately 72.5 hectares in the city center, it is one of the city's most prominent and historic marketplaces, serving Kinois and attracting traders and consumers from various provinces across the country.
+Spanning approximately 72.5 hectares in the city center, it is one of the city's most prominent and historic marketplaces.
 Its known for its variety of manufactured goods and larger retail outlets.

 Initially inaugurated in January 1944 under Belgian colonial rule by Vice Governor General Paul Ermens and District Commissioner Roger Le Bussy, the market underwent significant transformation following Congolese independence, including a complete demolition and reconstruction in 1968, as part of Mobutu Sese Seko's Authenticité campaign, which promoted national identity and sought to reduce foreign corporate influence.
-During Mobutu's presidency, the market stood as Kinshasa's largest trading center until it was eventually eclipsed by the Marché de la Liberté under President Laurent-Désiré Kabila.
+During Mobutu's presidency, the market was Kinshasa's largest trading center until it was eventually eclipsed by the Marché de la Liberté under President Laurent-Désiré Kabila.
 As of May 1989, the market accommodated 15,500 vendors.
 By 2020, that number had risen to 35,000 vendors.

 On 20 January 2021, the marketplace was temporarily shut down for rehabilitation work by the provincial Minister of Agriculture, Kanza Ne Kongo, who represent Governor Gentiny Ngobila Mbaka.

 Geography

-Location
+Location and environment

 The Kinshasa Central Market spans approximately 72.5 hectares in the heart of Kinshasa.
 It is strategically situated in a densely populated urban area and is bordered by multiple neighborhoods (quartiers) and communes.
 To the north, it adjoins the Révolution and Commerce neighborhoods along Commerce Avenue in the Gombe commune; to the south, it borders the Madimba and Bitshiaku-Tshiaku neighborhoods along Kilosa Avenue in the communes of Kinshasa and Barumbu.
 The eastern boundary runs along Kasaï Avenue, adjacent to the Bitshiaku-Tshiaku and Commerce neighborhoods in Barumbu and Gombe, while to the west, it is bounded by the Ngbaka and Golf neighborhoods along Kasa-Vubu Avenue, within the communes of Kinshasa and Gombe.

-Environmental characteristics

 The market is located on the low-lying plains of Kinshasa at an elevation of under 300 meters above sea level.
 The topography is predominantly flat, with gradients ranging between 0 and 4%, which contributes to poor natural drainage.
 This results in recurrent flooding, particularly during the rainy season, as the water table in some areas rises to ground level, causing capillary action and saturation of the soil.
 The terrain is composed mainly of sandy soils with clay content, which become excessively dusty in the dry season and muddy during the rains.

 Although the surrounding area includes botanical and zoological gardens, the market itself lacks significant vegetation.
 It lies within Kinshasa's tropical climate zone, characterized by a distinct rainy season and dry season, with average temperatures ranging from 28 °C to 30 °C. The Bitshakutshaku River, a minor tributary of the Congo River, flows through the vicinity of the market.